kartikeybhardwaj/nginx-reverse-proxy-and-letsencrypt/README.md

 #### Verify nginx configurations

-To verify whether your configurations are current, run the command below.
+To verify whether your configurations are correct, run the command below.

     sudo nginx -t